PeqNP/life-is-study/README.md

 Students are required to clean their classrooms at the end of the day.
 K-2 will be simple cleanup of their own desk.
 3-12 will clean floors, remove refuse, and ensure all spaces are clean.

-The school is segragated by K-5, Middleschool, and Highschool.
+The school buildings are segragated by K-5, Middleschool, and Highschool.
 Each have their own play area.
 Break and play times are the same.

 ## Miscellaneous